Control the Configuration Experience

 Follow Along with Trail Together

-Want to follow along with an instructor as you work through this step?
+Want to follow along with an expert as you work through this step?
 Take a look at this video, part of the Trail Together series on Trailhead Live.

 (This clip starts at the 31:07 minute mark, in case you want to rewind and watch the beginning of the step again.)